endojs/endo/packages/ses/README.md

 In July 2021, `ses` was the target of an intensive collaborative bug hunt lead by the MetaMask team.
 No critical flaws in the code surfaced during the review.
-As a result of the search for flaws, deficiencies, and weaknesses in the code (which is currently a Stage 1 proposal with the ECMA TC39 committee), a series of small code changes and documentation improvements were made.
+As a result of the search for flaws, deficiencies, and weaknesses in the code, a series of small code changes and documentation improvements were made.
 There is a report available on the
 [Agoric blog](https://agoric.com/blog/technology/purple-teaming-how-metamask-and-agoric-hunted-bugs-to-harden-javascript)
 that includes links to recordings of code walk-throughs and technical discussion, and issues are tagged